Saltfish Buljol Recipe

 What does the word Buljol mean?

-It's said that the name bujol comes from the French words brulé, meaning to burn, and the phrase gueule, meaning muzzle.
+The name bujol comes from the French words brulé, meaning to burn, and the phrase gueule, meaning muzzle.
 The words were fused in Trinidad, changing it into buljol.

 What is the fastest way to desalt salt fish?